California Newborn Screening Program

 Obtain a specimen from a newborn using the following requirements and guidelines:

-For newborns transferred to another facility before six days of age:
+For newborns transferred to another facility before four days of age:

-- The receiving hospital is to obtain a specimen following above guidelines.
+- The birth hospital is to obtain a specimen following above guidelines.
+Send a copy of the TRF form to the receiving hospital.

 For newborns not born in a licensed perinatal health facility:

-- If admitted to a licensed health facility within six days of age, follow the above guidelines unless there is evidence a specimen was already obtained.
+- If admitted to a licensed health facility within four days of age, follow the above guidelines unless there is evidence a specimen was already obtained.

-- If admitted after six days but within thirty days of age, obtain specimen within 48 hours unless there is evidence it has already been obtained.
+- If admitted after four days, obtain specimen within 48 hours unless there is evidence it has already been obtained.

-- The birth registrar provides the person registering the birth with the pamphlet "Important Information for Parents of Babies WHo Have Not Yet Had the Newborn Screening Test" and information about how to have the baby tested.
-The registrar also completes the NBS-OH form, "Notification of Registration of Birth Which Occurred Out of a Licensed Health Facility," and sends it to GDB.
+- The birth registrar provides the person registering the birth with the pamphlet "Important Information for Parents of Babies Who Have Not Yet Had the Newborn Screening Test" and information about how to have the baby tested.
+The registrar also completes the NBS-OH form, "Notification of Registration of Birth Which Occurred Out of a Licensed Health Facility," and sends it to GDSP.

 If a transfusion is anticipated: